Sanaenajimi/R_Analysis_Projects/README.md

 This repository showcases my projects using R for data analysis, statistical modeling, and visualization.
 These projects involve analyzing real-world datasets using various techniques to uncover meaningful insights and support data-driven decision-making.
 🔹 What You'll Find Here:
-✔️ Exploratory Data Analysis (EDA) – Cleaning, transforming, and visualizing data ✔️ Statistical Analysis – Hypothesis testing, regression models, and distributions ✔️ Data Visualization – Creating insightful plots with ggplot2 and other R packages ✔️ Predictive Modeling – Implementing machine learning techniques in R
+✔️ Exploratory Data Analysis (EDA) – Cleaning, transforming, and visualizing data ✔️ Statistical Analysis – Hypothesis testing, regression models, and distribution ✔️ Data Visualization – Creating insightful plots with ggplot2 and other R packages ✔️ Predictive Modeling – Implementing machine learning techniques in R